OpenSLO/OpenSLO/README.md

   be used.
 Budget target for a given objective of the SLO.
 A `targetPercent: 99.95` is equivalent to `target: 0.9995`.

-- **timeSliceTarget** _numeric [0.0, 1.0]_, required only when budgeting
+- **timeSliceTarget** _numeric (0.0, 1.0]_, required only when budgeting
-  method is set to TimeSlices
+  method is set to Timeslices

 - **timeSliceWindow** _(numeric | duration-shorthand)_, required only when budgeting
-  method is set to TimeSlices or RatioTimeslices.
+  method is set to Timeslices or RatioTimeslices.
 Denotes the size of a time slice for which data will be evaluated e.g. 5, 1m, 10m, 2h, 1d.
 Also ascertains the frequency at which to run the queries.
 Default interpretation of unit if specified as a number in minutes.